Visayas: Languages

 Languages spoken at home are primarily Visayan languages despite the usual misconception that these are dialects of a single macrolanguage.
-Major languages include Hiligaynon or Ilonggo in much of Western Visayas, Cebuano in Central Visayas, and Waray in Eastern Visayas.
+Cebuano is the largest native language spoken on Visayas Island, where approximately 20 million natives speak it.
+Major languages include Hiligaynon or Ilonggo in Western Visayas, Cebuano in Central Visayas, and Waray in Eastern Visayas.
 Other dominant languages are Aklanon, Kinaray-a, and Capiznon.
-Filipino, the 'national language' based on Tagalog, is widely understood but seldom used.
+Filipino, the 'national language' based on Tagalog, is widely understood but occasionally used.
 English, another official language, is more widely known and is preferred as the second language most especially among urbanized Visayans.
-For instance, English rather than Tagalog is frequently used in schools, public signs and mass media.
+For instance, English rather than Tagalog is frequently used in schools, public signs, and mass media.